How To Use Remote Desktop To Connect To A Windows 10 PC?

 - Hit the Save Button.

-- While completing the remote desktop connection process, A certificate warning will come, check on the option Don’t ask about this certificate again.
+- While completing the remote desktop connection process, A certificate warning will come, check on the option Don’t ask for this certificate again.

 - Lastly, Hit Connect, to complete the remote desktop connection process.